Clarence Bruce, 3rd Baron Aberdare: Early life and education

+Career

 Lord Aberdare, who would rise to the substantive rank of captain (and would become an honorary colonel) in World War I, served variously in the Glamorgan Yeomanry, the 2nd Life Guards, the headquarters of the 61st (2nd South Midland) Division and in the Guards Machine Gun Regiment; in 1919, immediately after the armistice, he was promoted to captain.
 He inherited the barony in 1929.
-He served as the honorary colonel of the 77 (later 282) (Welsh) Heavy AA Brigade, RA from 1930 to 1952; during this period, he additionally served as major of the 11th Battalion, Surrey Home Guards during World War II.
+He served as the honorary colonel of the 77 (later 282) (Welsh) Heavy AA Brigade, Royal Artillery, from 1930 to 1952; during this period, he additionally served as major of the 11th Battalion, Surrey Home Guards, during World War II.

 Between the two world wars, he was an active real tennis player.
 Bruce was U.S.A.
 Amateur Champion in 1930 and of the British Isles in 1932 and 1938.
 He played eighteen times for Great Britain in the Bathurst Cup and six times won the Coupe de Paris.
 He carried off the M.C.C.
 Gold Prize on five occasions and nine times won the Silver Prize.

 In 1937, Aberdare was appointed chairman of the National Fitness Council, the first attempt at a Sports Council in England.
 It quickly established 22 area committees to help with its aim of promoting a fit population.
 It was funded by the Department of Education and provided capital grants for new facilities and other grants to help with the appointment of trainers and leaders.
 It had a difficult two years before being dissolved in October 1939.
 These included liaison with existing statutory and voluntary organisations.
 In absorbing the Juvenile Organisations Committee and its local committees it alienated many who had worked towards bridging the gap between recreation provided at school and to the wider community (14–20 age group).
 In addition there was much support for compulsory physical training as opposed to the council's approach of a voluntary ethos.

 Simultaneously, Aberdare played an active role in the organisation of the Olympics; he served on the International Olympic Committee, and on the organising committee of the 1948 Summer Olympics in London.
-He was a key player in the decision to send British athletes to Hitler's 1936 Olympics, asserting that "neither nor his colleagues 'had yet heard of a genuine case of an Olympic athlete being boycotted or impeded because of his non-Aryan origin'", this despite Nazi Germany's overtly stated anti-semitism.
-He served in many physical education and sportsmen's clubs, and was also be a member of the New College Society.
+He was a key player in the decision to send British athletes to Hitler's 1936 Summer Olympics in Berlin, asserting that "neither nor his colleagues 'had yet heard of a genuine case of an Olympic athlete being boycotted or impeded because of his non-Aryan origin'", this despite Nazi Germany's overtly stated anti-semitism.
+He served in many physical education and sportsmen's clubs, and was also a member of the New College Society.

 In 1948, he was created a Knight of the Order of St John of Jerusalem, and a Commander of the Order of the British Empire a year later.
 In 1954, he was additionally created a Knight Grand Cross of the Order of the British Empire.

+Marriage and issue

+In 1912, he married Margaret Bethune Black, with whom he had two sons and two daughters: